figaw/freestyle-to-pipeline-jenkins/basic-jcasc/README.md

 it's a bundle of plugins for Jenkins Pipeline.
 In production please depend on the specific plugins you actually need, rather than "the latest WA-bundle."

+## Notes

+I've added basic configuration for the git plugin to jcasc, since the `seed-hello-world-external` clones from a git repository, and Jenkins tags the commit locally, and need to have a user configured in git for this.